sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

    in ways that are difficult to address.
 On the real life side, the disadvantage is that the procedure can be unethical if not handled well, because hidden populations are often hidden for a reason.
-I chose transgender people as an example here to highlight thit issue.
+I chose transgender people as an example here to highlight this issue.
    If you were not careful you might end up outing people who do not want to be outed (very, very bad form), and even if you do not make that mistake it can still be intrusive to use people’s social networks to